-Recap of Huge Gator OV Weekend - ESPN 98.1 FM - 850 AM WRUF
+Recap of Huge Gator Official Visits Weekend - ESPN 98.1 FM - 850 AM WRUF

 Banks is uncommitted and Mullen really emphasize how beneficial it is to go to a school with good academics like UF.
 Gator safety, Donovan Stiner, who is also from Texas was Banks host during his visit.

-He says that his Florida OV really raised his odds of becoming a Gator.
+He says that his Florida official visit really raised his odds of becoming a Gator.

 Banks will be signing on the 19th, but won’t be enrolling early.
 In college he wants to study criminal justice.